Soro82/fantasy-football-quiz/README.md

 ## Responsiveness

-* The quiz was tested on mobile phone, tablet and desktop size screens and no issues were identified.
+* The quiz was tested on mobile phone, tablet and desktop screen sizes and no issues were identified.
 * In the Features section you can see how it looks on mobile phone screen sizes.
 * On tablets and desktop screen sizes the border around the Welcome Area and the Question Area expands to a maximum width of 600 pixels.
 * The buttons in the Question Area are displayed in a column on mobile phone screens.